saintUche/IAAF-TOP-SCORING-ATHLETE-DATA-DASHBOARD/README.md

 - USA was the most successful country
 - The number of athletes is very closesly related to the country score
 - The number of events a country competes in is cloesly related to country score
-- Most top scoring athletes are senior athlets
+- Most top scoring athletes are senior athletes
-- Kenya has the highes scoring juniors
+- Kenya has the highest scoring juniors